Let us turn now from the world of linguistics to the world of high theory, while

 [

-that forces the reader to confront profound and important questions about the
+forces the reader to confront profound and important questions about the stability

-stability of texts and the nature of interpretation.
-McGann uses an experiment
+of texts and the nature of interpretation.
+McGann uses an experiment involving the

-data but sets of rules (algorithms) for generating themselves: for
+sets of rules (algorithms) for generating themselves: for discovering,

 [